SamScherf/scaling-regionalizer/README.md

 ## Usage
-Place any images you would like scaled up into the "input" folder then simply run scale.py and any image inside the input folder will be scaled up by 8 times and placed into the output folder with the same name.
+Place any images you would like scaled up into the "input" folder then simply run scale.py and any image inside the input folder will be scaled up by 8 times and placed into the "output" folder with the same name.

 ## Dependences